pynag/pynag/README.md

 framework to write plugins.

 Pynag command-line utility offers the following features:
+  - list python object definitions (e.g. list all hosts/services)
+  - create new object definitions from command line
+  - copy object definitions
+  - remove object definitions
+  - edit nagios.cfg from command-line

+Pynag also has the following modules:
-  - Command-line tool to view/edit configuration
+  - Model   - Easy way to work with configuration as python objects

-The pynag modules offer the following features:
-  - Parse, view and edit configuration
-  - Framework for writing your own nagios plugins
+  - Plugins - convenience classes for writing python plugins
-  - stop/start/reload nagios service
+  - Parsers - Various parsers for nagios configuration files
+  - Control - Control of Nagios daemon

 INSTALL